HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/collabsphere21/nodered_contacts/worldmap.md

     This loads the states object into the message payload ready for the next node.
    -  Wire the worldmap in node to this function node.
 3. Drag a **split** node onto the canvas.
+   - Double click the node to open the Properties dialog.
    - Tick "copy key to".
    - In the input box after "msg." enter `key`.
 This will ensure each state code can be accessed from msg.key.
    - Wire the function node to this split node.
 4. Drag a **function** node onto the canvas.
 This will be used to take the key and seed the HTTP request to Domino REST API to retrieve the number of contacts for that state.
+   - Double click the node to open the Properties dialog.
    - On the **On Message** tab enter the JavaScript:
     {% raw %}
     ~~~js